playgen/unity-utilities/ReadMe.md

 - **PlayGen.Unity.Utilities**: *source code for utilities*

+# Build
+**IMPORTANT** Solution must be built before opening the Project in Unity
+- Open the solution file at PlayGen.Unity.Utilities\PlayGen.Unity.Utilities.sln and build your selected project
+- .dll's are built to: *Assets/[Utility]/Plugins/..*

 # Development
 ## Environment Setup
 For .pdb debugging it is expected that you work from `P:\unity-utilities` so that the source files can be resolved.